VATPRChina/vatprc-docs/docs/loa/LOA-1-R3.md

 #### 11.4.1 Runway 34 departure

-- To LUKBU – 6000ft
-- To other Guangzhou directions – S0120
+- All directions – S0120

 #### 11.4.2 Runway 16 departure

-- To BIGRO – S0150
-- To other Guangzhou directions – S0180
 - To Hong Kong direction – 4000ft
+- To other Guangzhou directions - S0120

 ### 11.5 Procedure in the Absence of Mainland China ATC